0xEF2003/thread-sync-volatile/README.md

 ### The changes you have to make to test all conditions that are mentioned in the report

 #### With synchronization and without volatile
-1. Run the program as is (no changes needed)
+1. Run the program as is (no change needed)

 #### With synchronization and volatile
 1. Open the `MovieTicketServer.java` file